Pray for Haiti

-Pray for Haiti is a studio album by American rapper Mach-Hommy.
-It was released on May 21, 2021, through Griselda Records and Daupe!
-Production was handled by Camoflauge Monk, ConductorWilliams, Denny LaFlare, Cee Gee, DJ Green Lantern, Messiah Muzik, Nicholas Craven and Sadhu Gold, with Westside Gunn and Mach-Hommy serving as executive producers.
-It features guest appearances from Westside Gunn, Keisha Plum, Melanie Charles and Tha God Fahim.
+Pray for Haiti is the nineteenth studio album by Haitian-American rapper Mach-Hommy.
+It was released on May 21, 2021, through Griselda Records and Daupe!.
+Production was handled by Camoflauge Monk, Conductor Williams, Denny LaFlare, Cee Gee, DJ Green Lantern, Messiah Muzik, Nicholas Craven and Sadhu Gold, with Westside Gunn and Mach-Hommy serving as executive producers.
+It features guest appearances from Westside Gunn, Keisha Plum, Melanie Charles as well as Tha God Fahim and received universal acclaim from critics.

-Mach-Hommy has announced that 20 percent of the album's profits will be donated to the Pray for Haiti Trust Fund, which he set up to fund educational infrastructure in Haiti.
+Mach-Hommy announced that 20 percent of the album's profits will be donated to the Pray for Haiti Trust Fund, which he set up to fund educational infrastructure in Haiti.